Interview Questions: Digital Signature Certificate | PKI

 Q1.
 What is a Digital Signature Certificate (DSC)?

 Ans: Digital Signature Certificate (DSC) is an electronic equivalent of the physical signature.
 It proves your identity like an id card and proves your authentication.
 It is also used to access information or services on the internet.
 In other words, DSC is a method to validate the authenticity and integrity of electronic messages or data.

 Q2.
 How does a Digital Signature Certificate (DSC) work?

 Ans: This we can understand with help of the example.
 Assume Tom wants to send electronic documents to Eric digitally.
 Tom and Eric have acquired digital signature.
 The digital signature has two attributes relates to the subscriber: public and private key.
 First, both have shared public key with each other.
 Now, Tom encrypts the message with his private key and send it to Eric.
 On receiving, Eric will use the shared public key of Tom to decrypt the message and assures the integrity of the message.
 In this way, Tom is able to exchange messages securely by using DSC.

 Ans: Electronic document is any data which needs the computer to access, interpret and process it.
 It can be an image, a drawing or any other message which needs computing system.

 Q4.
 What is the difference between Electronic Signature and Digital Signature?

 Ans: Electronic signature is similar to your physical signature in digitized form by attaching sound or symbol to document.
-While, Digital signature is the more secure form which assures confidentiality, integrity, authentication, and non-repudiation.
+The digital signature is the more secure form that assures confidentiality, integrity, authentication, and non-repudiation.

 Q5.
 What are the different classes of Digital Signature Certificates?